U.S. military chief seeks to reassure Israel on Iran threat

 The prospect of an increasingly assertive Iran has also unnerved Gulf states, which have in turn sought to build up their militaries, including with U.S. weaponry.
 Obama hosted leaders of the Sunni Arab states last month in the U.S.

-Israeli Defense Minister Moshe Yaalon voiced concern on Tuesday that Washington's supply of advanced arms to Gulf Arab states to deter Iran could eventually challenge Israel's U.S.-backed regional military supremacy, if not addressed.
+Israeli Defence Minister Moshe Yaalon voiced concern on Tuesday that Washington's supply of advanced arms to Gulf Arab states to deter Iran could eventually challenge Israel's U.S.-backed regional military supremacy, if not addressed.

 "Even if there are not now any hostile designs (among them) against us, as we know in the Middle East intentions are liable to change.
 The capability will without a doubt be there and this must be prepared for," he said.

-Dempsey, in a nod to the possibility of greater U.S. defense assistance in the years ahead, said he discussed those concerns.
+Dempsey, in a nod to the possibility of greater U.S. defence assistance in the years ahead, said he discussed those concerns.

 "Israel wants not only to overmatch them in technology, but they realize that there’s a size component to this as well," Dempsey said.

-He singled out discussions about future support to "thicken" Israel's integrated air and missile defense system, its cyber defenses, maritime security and explore counter-tunneling defenses.
+He singled out discussions about future support to "thicken" Israel's integrated air and missile defence system, its cyber defences, maritime security and explore counter-tunnelling defences.

 (Additional reporting by Dan Williams in Herzliya, Israel; Editing by Jeffrey Heller and Angus MacSwan)